Adi-Mehta/CryptoTracker/README.md

 # CryptoTracker
-Creating a cryptocurrency tracker using the Coinmarketcap api.
-Currently a work in progress
+Creating a cryptocurrency graph tracker using the Coinmarketcap api and plotly's interactive Dashboard.
+Planning on integrating with AWS!
+Currently a work in progress but coming along with weekly updates!